Enzyme replacement therapy: Medical uses

-Lysosomal storage diseases are fatal group of diseases and a main application of ERT.
+Lysosomal storage diseases are a group of diseases and a main application of ERT.
 Lysosomes are cellular organelles that are responsible for the metabolism of many different macromolecules and proteins.
 They use enzymes to break down macromolecules, which are recycled or disposed.
 As of 2012, there are 50 lysosomal storage diseases, and more are still being discovered.
 These disorders arise because of genetic mutations that prevent the production of certain enzymes used in the lysosomes.
 The missing enzyme often leads to a build-up of the substrate within the body.
 This can result in a variety of symptoms, many of which are severe and can affect the skeleton, brain, skin, heart, and the central nervous system.
 Increasing the concentration of the missing enzyme within the body has been shown to improve the body's normal cellular metabolic processes and reduce substrate concentration in the body.

 ERT has also been successful in treating severe combined immunodeficiency caused by an adenosine deaminase deficiency (ADA-SCID).
 This is a fatal childhood disease that requires early medical intervention.
 When the enzyme adenosine deaminase is deficient in the body, the result is a toxic build-up of metabolites that impair lymphocyte development and function.
 Many ADA deficient children with SCID have been treated with the polyethylene glycol-conjugated adenosine deaminase (PEG-ADA) enzyme.
 This is a form of ERT that has resulted in healthier, longer lives for patients with ADA-SCID.